 I’ve always been a physical guy, working construction in my early years, and keeping a hand in it when I began designing houses.
 40 was fast approaching when I was diagnosed with multiple sclerosis (MS), which can be severely crippling.
 Eight years passed with the disease progressing and no clear solutions.
 Then my daughter asked me to begin walking with her to help with her lacrosse training & fitness.
 While she was away at camp, I got bored walking alone and started jogging a bit.
 Before I knew it, I was running 3 miles at a time!
 Then my daughter talked me into entering a 5k at her middle school.
 I was stunned when I won 2nd in age group!
 Soon my college-age daughter encouraged me to enter a race in her college town.
 2nd in age group again, and received my award from NFL running back (& Georgia Southern alum) Adrian Peterson!!
 I’d found something I enjoyed that I was good at and I was hooked.

-Today marks 3.5 years since my first race.
+I have recently celebrated 3.5 years since my first race.
 I’ve just passed the 200th race, including 5k, 10k, several half-marathons and even 2 marathons.
 I’ve moved on to a different age group now, but still enjoy bringing home those medals – even a couple grand masters!

 While exercise can’t cure MS, keeping my mind & body in top condition helps to reduce the long term effects of a relapse, and thankfully, with recent advances in medical research, I’ll be able to get out there with my running mates for many more years.